cameronhaghighat/cse15l-lab-reports/lab_report2.md

 ## Part 2

-**On the command line of your computer, run ls with the absolute path to the private key for your SSH key for logging into ieng6.**
+**On the command line of your computer, run ls with the absolute path to the private key for your SSH key for logging into ieng6.**<br />
 ![Image](Abs_Path_to_Private_Key.png) <br /><br />

-**On the command line of the ieng6 machine, run ls with the absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6 using ssh-copy-id, so it should be a path on ieng6's file system).**
+**On the command line of the ieng6 machine, run ls with the absolute path to the public key for your SSH key for logging into ieng6 (this is the one you copied to your account on ieng6 using ssh-copy-id, so it should be a path on ieng6's file system).**<br />
 ![Image](Abs_path_server.png) <br /><br />

-**A terminal interaction where you log into your ieng6 account without being asked for a password.**
+**A terminal interaction where you log into your ieng6 account without being asked for a password.**<br />
 ![Image](Accessing_Serv.png) <br /><br />

+## Part 3

+**In 2-3 sentences, describe something you learned from lab in week 2 or 3 that you didn't know before.**<br />

+In the last 2 labs, I learned that servers can use access keys to identify users and do not need a password input every time.
+I also learned I can add the server as an extension in VS Code to access it directly without having to type the ssh command and my username.